-NLP and Decision making – How to make really good decisions.
+NLP and Decision making – How to make excellent decisions.

-Decision making is a key life skill.
-Training ourselves to make great decisions will help us to achieve whatever success and fulfilment we want in our lives.
-Good decision making relies on 1) good information gathering, 2) being in a good emotional state and 3) having a great decion making process.
-It is a key enabler to using our time, energy, and attention more effectively.
+Decision-making is a crucial life skill.
+Training ourselves to make significant decisions will help us to achieve whatever success and fulfilment we want in our lives.
+Good decision-making relies on 1) good information gathering, 2) being in a good emotional state, and 3) having a great decision-making process.
+It is a crucial enabler to use our time, energy, and attention effectively.

-How do we get really good results through better decision making?
+How do we get excellent results through better decision-making?

-I recently read an interesting Seth Godin blog on he reason we make bad decisions, this post will help us to overcome many of these reasons: Poor information, Shoddy analysis (including cognitive glitches and reliance on sunk costs), Peer pressure, Manipulation, Hustle, Power imbalance, Focus on the short run, Indoctrination, Superstition, and Un-examined biases.
+I recently read an interesting Seth Godin blog on the reason we make bad decisions; this post will help us to overcome many of these reasons: Poor information, Shoddy analysis (including cognitive glitches and reliance on sunk costs), Peer pressure, Manipulation, Hustle, Power imbalance, Focus on the short run, Indoctrination, Superstition, and Un-examined biases.

-Before we make decisions, it’s best to get the highest quality information.
-Our decision making is often only as good as the information we have.
+Before making decisions, getting the highest quality information is best.
+Our decision-making is often only as good as the information we have.

 - Our past and current results against KPIs.

-- Feedback and feed-forward from people whose opinion we respect.
-A starting point to this is ask is to ask people a) how they think we’re doing now and b) what are the top 2 things they would do, if they were in our position, and wanted to do really good job?
+- Feedback and feed-forward from people whose opinions we respect.
+A starting point to this is to ask people a) how they think we’re doing now and b) what are the top 2 things they would do if they were in our position and wanted to do an excellent job.

 Getting into the right state

-We often make terrible decisions when we’re ‘angry’ or in a ‘fight or flight’ state states.
-A excelllent way of finding a good state of making decisions is to go back to a time we’ve made a gooddecision inthe past.
+We often make terrible decisions when we’re ‘angry’ or in a ‘fight or flight state states.
+An excellent way of finding a good state of making decisions is to go back to a time we made a good decision in the past.
 What state were we in?
 Reaccess that state.
-An alternative is to choose 3 of the following: Chilled, curious, creative, determinded, open and ballanced.
+An alternative is to choose 3 of the following: Chilled, curious, creative, determined, open and balanced.

-Run this process for important decisions with significant implications, costs and benefits.
-With practice this will improve all our decision making, including the ones we make quickly.
+Run this process for essential decisions with significant implications, costs and benefits.
+With practice, this will improve all our decision-making, including the ones we make quickly.

 - Consider the decision logically.
-Write and and score all the +ves and -ves about the decision.
-What score between 0 and 10 would we give decision logically?
-A 10 means we would definitely do it, while 0 we definitely would not do it.
+Write and score all the +ve’s and -ve’s about the decision.
+What score between 0 and 10 would we give a decision logically?
+10 means we would definitely do it, while 0 means we would not.

-- Consider the decision emotively, how strong are our feelings?
+- Consider the decision emotively; how strong are our feelings?
 What score would we give the decision emotionally?
-Once again, a 10 means we would definitely do it, and 0 we definitely would not do it.
+Once again, 10 means we would definitely do it, and 0 means we definitely would not do it.

 - Add up the three scores.
 If we still think the decision is a good idea, play a mental movie of us implementing it, see what we see, hear what we hear, and feel what we feel.
 Continue the movie until we’ve got the best results we can get.
 What’s the impact on us?
 The people around us?
 (And maybe the environment we live in?)

 - Assuming we still want to go ahead, consider any downside or risk going forward.
-Is there any way we can reduce the risk without significantly reducing the upside?
+(If there are any severe risks, consider completing the fear-setting exercise below) , Is there any way we can reduce the risk without significantly reducing the upside?
 If so, include it in our planning.

-Future pacing the first action to move us forward, and then complete a timeline of us reaching the very best result that we want.
+Future pacing is the first action to move us forward, followed by a timeline of us reaching the very best result we want.